 For a long time, my wife used a blank monthly calendar for planning our meals.
 Because she is proficient with Excel, I decided to create a simple weekly meal planner application that would allow her to select from a list of meals and side dishes, and it got a thumbs up review.
-So I went ahead and created a monthly version as well as a selection of printable meal and menu planners that you can download for free.
+So I went ahead and created a monthly version as well as a selection of printable meal and menu planners that you can download.
 She also wrote up some meal planning tips, that I've included below the downloads.

 Weekly Meal Planner